dmthvlngm/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm Donald Thevalingam and I do data science.
+I'm Donald Thevalingam and I do data science 📊⚗️.
 Designing experiments, acquiring and cleaning raw data, exploratory data analysis, statistical modeling, and visualization make up the better part of my daily workflow.
 I enjoy deriving insights from messy data and building the narrative that goes with it.
-Not to long ago, I studied how molecules move inside the narrow spaces of the brain inside the African Naked mole-rat, built a custom microscope to take 3D images of cleared tissue, and quickly discovered an addication to coffee.
+Not to long ago, I studied how molecules move inside the narrow spaces of the brain inside the African Naked mole-rat, built a custom microscope to take 3D images of cleared tissue, and quickly discovered an addication to coffee ☕.